The Apple TV integration allows you to control an Apple TV (any generation).

 Apple TV can be auto-discovered by Home Assistant.
-If an instance was found, it will be shown in the top of the list of integrations as “Discovered”.
-If that is the case click on the Configure button to start setting up the discovered instance.
+If an instance was found, it will be shown as Discovered.
+You can then set it up right away.

 The Apple TV media player platform will create a Media Player entity for each Apple TV discovered on your network.
 This entity will display the active app and playback controls.

 media_player.play_media service, you can also use